liborsvoboda/EASYSYSTEM-EASYSERVER-EN/FullCodeInfo/EASYSYSTEMBuilderFullCodeDocs.md

 ##### Summary

-Definition of Result API calls for Insert / Update / Delete
+Global API Definition of Result API calls for All Calling of Insert / Update / Delete

 <a name='T-GlobalNET-GlobalOperations-DataOperations'></a>
 ## DataOperations `type`